CaseyRo/casey.berlin/posts/AI use cases for GPT and more.md

 ### What did I learn?

 That it's not rocket science, it's not insane.
 It _is_ understandable, manageable, and simple.
 And that's what is accelerating this.
-There is acceptance for the 'bot' part (thank Siri/alexa for that).
-There finally _is_ a _better_ Google.
+There is acceptance for the 'bot' part (thank Siri/alexa for that). ~~There finally _is_ a _better_ Google.~~

-No scratch that.
-Ignore that it might be Google, accept that it is an assistant.
+No, scratch that.
+Ignore that it might be Google.
+Accept that it is an assistant.
 An entity that helps you to learn to become a better (coder/writer/researcher/creative).
 It is biased, and be aware of that, but it will make your work _better_.

 ### The small letters
-There is a fear of the data we enter into any kind of learning model, that it will be used to improve the model itself.
+There is a fear that the data we enter into any kind of learning model will be used to improve the model itself.
 I don't have anything against that in particular, but if you don't want that to happen – make sure you fill out the following form(s):

 - [OpenAI Data Opt Out Request (ChatGPT, DALL-E)](https://docs.google.com/forms/d/e/1FAIpQLScrnC-_A7JFs4LbIuzevQ_78hVERlNqqCPCt3d8XqnKOfdRdQ/viewform)